Do you get nervous before an international flight?

 Check with your doctor about recommended vaccinations for your destinations – It is important to get the vaccines sorted out way in advance to your trip (try to get it done 6-8 weeks pre-trip).
 Book in a visit to the doctor to figure out which shots are recommended.
 Do some research to see which pharmacies have them on offer for the cheapest!
 We found that prices can differ by as much as $45 per shot!
 If you need to carry special medicine with you, you might need to get a doctor’s letter explaining why you are taking them overseas!

-Make sure you have travel insurance – Don’t leave the country without travel insurance, always be prepared when you are in a foreign country.
+Make sure you have travel insurance – Travel insurance is vital if you want to protect yourself against financial risks attained while traveling.
+Don’t leave the country without travel insurance, always be prepared when you are in a foreign country.
 For our Australian readers we can recommend CoverMore Insurance and for our readers from USA, we suggest you look into Allianz Travel Insurance.

 Start creating your holiday itinerary – Figure out where you want to go and what you want to see and do whilst on your holiday.